Rebecca Nash: Development

 Jane Hall moved to Sydney and began playing Rebecca when she was 18 years old.
 Rebecca is the daughter of school principal Donald Fisher (Norman Coburn).
 While staying in Summer Bay, she becomes a love interest for fellow teenager Steven Matheson (Adam Willits).
 Garry Shelley of TV Week said Rebecca was "a pretty girl, and Steven is instantly attracted to her."
 Willits explained that Rebecca has "problems right from the start" when she learns that Bobby Simpson (Nicolle Dickson) is actually her father's illegitimate daughter, which causes her to run away from home.
-As "chaos reigns" between the Fisher and Fletcher families, Adam goes looking for Rebecca and she is grateful for his support, which leads to a romantic relationship forming between the pair.
+As "chaos reigns" between the Fisher and Fletcher families, Steven goes looking for Rebecca and she is grateful for his support, which leads to a romantic relationship forming between the pair.
 Willits told Shelley that he and Hall had filmed some "interesting" kissing scenes as the beach, and he joked that it was "not at all unpleasant".
 The romance builds to "a crescendo" and ends when Rebecca leaves town.
 However, producers felt that Willits and Hall worked well together during the storyline and thought about bringing her character back periodically.

 The character returned in 1994 with Danielle Carter in the role.
 Carter was only contracted for a seven week stint, but the storyline allowed for her to return in the future.
 Rebecca comes back to the Bay after making the decision not to become a concert pianist, much to her father's chagrin.
 Donald makes it clear that he is not happy about his daughter giving up on her music.
 Speaking to Inside Soaps Victoria Ross, Carter explained: "Donald is the one who has the real ambition for Rebecca to become a successful pianist.
 Rebecca's pretty intelligent and she's just as strong willed as her father so they don't get on that well – ironically really because they're so alike."
 Ross pointed out that with the recent death of Rebecca's sister Bobby, Donald should not be trying to push his daughter away.
 Carter agreed, saying that he had already lost a daughter and if he pressured Rebecca too much it could happen again.
 However, Donald still feels that Rebecca is wasting "the chance of a lifetime".